thebruce13/twenty-twenty-hugo/exampleSite/content/blog/my-bullet-journal-and-me.md

 ![Comparison between two note pages.](/images/notebook-5second-compare.jpg)

-It really helped while I have a dot grid or grid paper.
 The one on the left was closer to what is pictured in the 5 Second Journal.
 I adapted it to the one on the right because drawing a half circle freehand is tough.
 I used a bottlecap for a long time but I didn’t always have one around. 🤷‍♂️

 The layout is similar and I use symbols to indicate writing prompts.